RTX Sydney 2018 had local indie developers showcasing their games. We spoke with a few of them. Here’s our quick chat with Caveware Digital.

 Gamers Classified: Long time gamer, long time “Game Maker” as well, ay?

-Joseph: Absolutely.
+Josef: Absolutely.
 Started off on Game Maker, then moved to Love2d and now we’re here on HTML5.

 Gamers Classified: Can you tell me about Quantum Kick?

-Joseph: Quantum Kick.
+Josef: Quantum Kick.
 It’s absolutely our biggest project so far.
 So currently Quantum Kick is in pre-alpha which means that we’ve got a gist of it and we want to test it out and see what people’s reactions are.
 So far, they’ve been pretty good!

-Joseph: The idea has been you have to control the field where there’s a Red Team and a Blue Team.
+Josef: The idea has been you have to control the field where there’s a Red Team and a Blue Team.
 The Red Team wants the field to be mostly red, the Blue Team wants it to be mostly blue.
 The twist is that there is a vertical element to it and it feels likes waves.
 I’ve started to see the gameplay is a lot like the sculpting tool in Sim City: you get a mountain, you get a valley, it’s very dynamic, very natural.
 When you’re playing it, you just get into it.
 I think the main appeal is really sculpting it and feeling you’re a part of it.

 — RTX Sydney (@RTXSydney) February 4, 2018